KevGildea/KevGildea.github.io/_posts/2021-03-19-Euler-Axis-Vector-Mapping.md

   <img src="/assets/images/Euler-Axis-Vector-Mapping/fig4.gif" width="700">
 </p>

 The axis-angle combination can be visualised by looking down the chosen axis to the origin - with the projection of the vectors a and b onto this plane the required angle becomes clear.
-This rotation can be visualised as a rotation of a cone, where the vectors a and b lay on the surface of the bace pointing outwards from the centre (i.e. the origin), and n points down the centre.
+This rotation can be visualised as a rotation of a right circular cone about its axis, where the vectors norm(a) and norm(b) lay on the surface of the base pointing outwards from the centre (i.e. the origin) to the directrix, and n points outwards from the centre of the base to the apex.

 <p align="center">
   <img src="/assets/images/Euler-Axis-Vector-Mapping/fig7.PNG" width="700">